For Indigenous Peoples’ Day, Use These Two Films to Combat Dehumanizing Stereotypes

-On Monday, 14 states and nearly 150 towns and cities across the country will celebrate Indigenous Peoples’ Day and not Columbus Day, setting the stage for National Native American Heritage Month in November.
+On Monday, Oct.
+9, an unprecedented number of states, towns, and cities across the country will celebrate Indigenous Peoples’ Day, setting the stage for National Native American Heritage Month in November.

-In this excerpt from our new film Behind the Shield, acclaimed Nation magazine sports editor Dave Zirin looks back at the history of the Washington football team as the NFL’s last all-white team, drawing explicit connections between the league’s decades-long appropriation of Native American culture, its overwhelmingly white ownership structure, and larger currents of systemic racism within the league and U.S. society.
+In the clip, Zirin draws explicit connections between the National Football League’s decades-long appropriation of Native American culture, its overwhelmingly white ownership structure, and larger currents of systemic racism within the league and U.S. society more broadly.